laurabenestan/db-RDA-and-db-MEM/README.md

 To learn more about MEM, see the elegant vignette of [Stéphane Dray](https://cran.r-project.org/web/packages/adespatial/vignettes/tutorial.html)

-## 3. Perform a Principal Coordinates Analysis (PCoA) on the Euclidian distances
+## 3. Perform a Principal Coordinates Analysis (PCoA) on the Euclidean distances

 **Perform a Pcoa** on genetic distance matrix.
 Genetic distances are then in the multivariate space format, appropriate for running the db-RDA.